delta1186/valet-windows-docker-dns/README.md

 Valet is a Laravel development environment for Windows.
 No Vagrant, no `/etc/hosts` file.
 You can even share your sites publicly using local tunnels. _Yeah, we like it too._

 Laravel Valet configures your Windows to always run Nginx in the background when your machine starts.
-Then, using [Acrylic DNS](http://mayakron.altervista.org/wikibase/show.php?id=AcrylicHome), Valet proxies all requests on the `*.test` domain to point to sites installed on your local machine.
+Then, using [Docker DNS](https://hub.docker.com/repository/docker/hickskp/docker-dns), Valet proxies all requests on the `*.test` domain to point to sites installed on your local machine.

 ## Documentation